LyonKhang/ONWaRDFront/README.md

 *Write tests for any new code and ensure that all existing tests pass.

 ## _License_
 Users outside have the right to use, copy, modify, and distribute the code included in this project (4/2/2024).

 ## _Acknowledgements_
+This is a modified version based on  [ONWaRD](https://github.com/jack-turk-5/onward).
+Vinh is the original modified of this version.
 This README structure was based on that within Nidhal Naffati's Rental-Car-Agency repository, which happened to use a very similar technology set as our project.
 The repository for this can be found here: [Car Rental Agency](https://github.com/NidhalNaffati/Rental-Car-Agency).